306 Lordship Lane, London, SE22 8LY

 “A lot of people have stayed away from the surgery because they felt, rightly, that they needed to stay safe and stay in their own homes, but at the same time, they’ve been managing conditions that do need some input.”

 At 306 Medical Centre, we are seeing wait times go up and it is disappointing when patients suggest we have been quiet and not doing much.
-This is possibly perceived as our doors are closed but the surgery is fully functional.
-We have had to take this approach to ensure we sustain our services and mitigate any risks for our patients and staff, as patients may be asymptomatic and in some cases patients may not disclose their symptoms .
+This was possibly perceived as our doors were closed but the surgery is fully functional.
 Some people think GP surgeries have not been open.

 Time to change patterns